65 benefit from free eye surgery - Vanguard News

 “For the healthcare initiative, we decided to focus on eye care, because, 80 per cent of avoidable blindness is preventable and cateract is the leading cause of avoidable blindness.

-“So, what we do, is to take our facilities to the door step of the rural communities and provide them with those services.
-Because alot of the people in the rural communities lack access to adequate healthcare.”
+“So, what we do, is to take our facilities to the doorsteps of the rural communities and provide them with those services because a lot of people in the rural communities lack access to adequate healthcare.”

 Mamman disclosed that they go out to meet the beneficiaries.
-“So, we go to their own communities to meet with them and give out reading glasses, treat minor illment and cataracts screening and surgery.
+“So, we go to their own communities to meet with them and give out reading glasses, treat minor ailments, carry out cataract screening and surgery.

 She said the free eye screening and surgery had been carried out in more than 15 states in the six geopolitical zones of the country.